Zayuz/EosNotes/content/The Party/Rose.md

 Later, when the party explored [[Wolfmother’s Embrace]], Rose gained an audience with the [[Watchers]] in the following conversation about the nature of the [[High Ones]] and their motives: [[Rose Meets the Watchers]]

+When confronting [[Nagasha]], the following transpired:
+Rose 'bears his mark.'
+It will do for breaking the chain.
+'No...
+You bear *her* mark.'

 ### Is Rose a Dawnborn?